piermatt/piermatt.github.io/_projects/PHOENIX.md

 </div>

 Current findings:

-{% cite lepek2025closed %} Upcycles sewage sludge ash (SSA) into sp2-C-rich carbon electrodes.
-Uses 14C-labeling to track mineralization; found mineralization to 14CO2 for BPA, carbamazepine, triclosan, diclofenac, not for PFOA.
+{% cite pierpaoli2025optimizing %} introduces Ceramic Carbon Foam Electrodes (CCFE) as a novel, cost-effective, and efficient alternative to traditional electrodes (free from critical raw materials) for the electrochemical degradation of perfluorooctanoic acid (PFOA) in landfill leachate.
-{% cite pierpaoli2025optimizing %} CFD optimizes TPMS geometries for efficient mass transport, resulting in up to 6.5-fold faster degradation rates for β-blockers (atenolol, metoprolol, propranolol).
+This focus on sustainable materials is built upon by {% cite glowacki2024ashes %}, which presents a novel upcycling strategy where various ashes and chars (Secondary Waste Materials, SWMs) are utilized directly as self-catalysts to fabricate Porous Hierarchical Nanocarbon (PHN) electrodes via MPECVD.
+This differs from previous catalyst-reliant methods by showing that specific inorganic components (like calcium oxosilicate) within the waste material drive the growth of carbon nanostructures.
-{% cite glowacki2024ashes %} Develops PHN electrodes by upcycling diverse SWMs as self-catalysts during MPECVD and measure electroactivity.
+Direct electrochemical oxidation of glyphosate (GLY) and its metabolites was achieved using defect-rich B,N-codoped Carbon Nanowalls  {% pierpaoli2024tailoring %} .
+EO efficiency relies on specific B-C and B-N bonds, while the absence of pyridinic-N is crucial, as this defect type inhibits GLY adsorption due to charge repulsion.
-{% cite lepek2025electrochemical %} Examines the critical pH effect on Triclosan (TCS) EO.
-Acidic conditions promote complete degradation, while alkaline conditions form stable, toxic dioxins.
+{% cite lepek2025closed %} applies this upcycling concept in a closed-loop strategy, transforming sewage sludge ash and biochar into electrodes for pollutant oxidation.
+Its primary novelty is the use of 14C-labeling to track mineralization directly (measuring 14CO₂ production), providing definitive mechanistic insight often obscured by adsorption phenomena in previous EO studies.
-{% cite kaczmarzyk20253d %} How defects, heteroatoms and functional groups in CNW affets oxidation of glyphosate and its metabolites .
+{% cite kaczmarzyk20253d %} demonstrates a sophisticated manufacturing approach, integrating 3D printing, phase inversion, and MPECVD to create B,N-doped carbon scaffolds with hierarchical porosity.
+It leverages CFD simulations and topology optimization to control micro- and nanoscale precision, enhancing mass transport for superior degradation rates of β-blockers in a scalable, metal-catalyst-free system.
-{% cite pierpaoli2025optimizing %} Novel EO approach for PFOA in leachate using cost-effective CCFE.
+{% cite lepek2025electrochemical %} contributes fundamental mechanistic insight, using a ceramic-carbon anode in a flow-through reactor to highlight the critical role of pH in Triclosan (TCS) degradation.
+It found that while acidic conditions lead to complete, safe TCS degradation, alkaline conditions result in the unexpected formation of toxic dioxin byproducts, a key mechanistic difference from previous observations.

 <div class="caption">
     This project was funded by the Polish National Science Centre, under the funding scheme OPUS 23 (2022/45/B/ST8/02847).